AdeelTahir-SE/Chatti---A-chatting-application/README.md

 Contributions are welcome!
 Please fork the repository and submit pull requests for new features, bug fixes, or improvements.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

 ## Acknowledgements 🙏
 - [MongoDB](https://www.mongodb.com/) for the database management.